ivonnegarciam/blooms/models/uncoupled/NEMO/create_new_experiment.md

 Create a new experiment from a previos one.
 Say, for instance, that we want to run another simulation using the same configuration but with different dates.

-## Copy EXP00 to EXP01:
+### Copy EXP00 to EXP01:
 ```
  cd /LUSTRE/igarcia/models/NEMO_4.0_uncoupled/cfgs/GOLFO36-E02/
  ```

+### 0) Check input files
-## 0) Make sure that all input files (corresponding to the sim period) are ready to be read by NEMO, that includes:
+Make sure that all input files (corresponding to the simulation period) are ready to be read by NEMO, that includes:
 ```
     - initial conditions (it seems this includes these and other similar OPA files):
         F_DTA_DIR=/LUSTRE/igarcia/stock/NEMO_4.0/GOLFO36-I